Editor's Note: This story originally appeared on Living on the Cheap.

 9. You don’t buy a gym membership

-Exercise at home instead.
+Exercise at home instead of the gym.
 There are tons of videos available on YouTube, or you can download a fitness app.

 Find one that fits your need and your personality, and rock out in the living room.
 And being active outdoors is free.

-Running only costs a pair of running shoes.
+Running only costs the price of a pair of running shoes.
 If you have access to a pool, swimming could be a great form of exercise.
 Play catch with the kids, or have an old-fashioned game of tag — you will spend time with the family and burn some calories!

 10. You trade services with friends